Skip to main content

 yarn codegen

-2. Updating Your Project Manifest File
+Your Project Manifest File

-The Project Manifest (project.yaml) file works as an entry point to your project.
+The Project Manifest file is an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Substrate/Polkadot chains, there are three types of mapping handlers (and you can have more than one in each project):

 • BlockHanders: On each and every block, run a mapping function

-• EventHandlers: On each and every event that matches optional filter criteria, run a mapping function
+• EventHandlers: On each and every Event that matches optional filter criteria, run a mapping function

 • CallHanders: On each and every extrinsic call that matches optional filter criteria, run a mapping function